DrBenjamin/HRStaffPortal/README.md

 ##### Update HR Staff Portal

-To update the source files to the newest version use the build-in **pull function** of git.
-If you are using the app on a computer without RStudion installed, use this command:
+To update the source files to the newest version use the build-in **pull function** of git (git menu on the right upper corner, choose the green arrow which shows down).
+If you are using the app on a computer without a RStudio installion, just use this git command:

 ```
 git pull